Why Choose Us

 Obviously, the easiest way to avoid a drink driving conviction is to refrain from consuming alcohol whenever you are planning to drive.
 Some people get into the habit of drink driving, especially when they are “only having a couple” but this is a dangerous habit.
 Instead, take public transport after a night out, or split a taxi with your friends.
 You can also take it in turns to be the one who doesn’t drink and drives everyone else home.

-Drink driving can be incredibly dangerous and this is why the penalty for drink driving UK is so serious.
+Drink driving can be incredibly dangerous and this is why the penalty for drink driving in the UK is so serious.
 If you are charged with drink driving, it is so important that you contact a specialist motoring lawyer to help you with your case.
 There are a number of circumstances that a court may consider when deciding on your sentence, and an experienced lawyer will know how to present evidence of those circumstances to give you the best chance of a lighter sentence.
 If there was no injury or death caused by your actions, you may be lucky enough to only receive a fine or disqualification, but for more serious incidents, there can be lengthy prison terms if you are found guilty.

 Contact Caddick Davies Solicitors today